rjmags1/comp-prog-flashcards/docs/design.md

         - [Q30](#Q30) for filling enums
         - See https://docs.diesel.rs/2.0.x/diesel/sqlite/struct.SqliteConnection.html about `diesel::sqlite::SqliteConnection::establish`.
 No need to worry about creating an `sqlite.db` file on first run of final binary.
 Passed URL should be something like `"sqlite://sqlite.db"`.
     - will need to `PRAGMA foreign_keys = ON` via Diesel connection (`conn.batch_execute(“PRAGMA foreign_keys = ON”)`) everytime for FKs/cascade deletes to work; will also need to ensure shipped version of sqlite compiles with neither SQLITE_OMIT_FOREIGN_KEY nor SQLITE_OMIT_TRIGGER defined or enabling FK functionality via the PRAGMA will be useless (https://www.sqlite.org/foreignkeys.html).
     - __****__ Will need to explicitly embed used version of sqlite binary into distributed binaries.
-See https://github.com/diesel-rs/diesel/issues/1860 and https://crates.io/crates/libsqlite3-sys section titled "Notes on building rusqlite and libsqlite3-sys"; this will be much easier than going https://tauri.app/v1/api/config#bundleconfig route, as long as it the bundled binary gets compiled with appropriate flags to allow foreign key/cascade delete support.
+See https://github.com/diesel-rs/diesel/issues/1860 and https://crates.io/crates/libsqlite3-sys section titled "Notes on building rusqlite and libsqlite3-sys"; this will be much easier than going https://tauri.app/v1/api/config#bundleconfig route, as long as the bundled binary gets compiled with appropriate flags to allow foreign key/cascade delete support.
 If need to go the latter route, may consider compiling sqlite myself with appropriate flags and embedding the resulting binary, setting the `SQLITE3_LIB_DIR` environment variable.
-If neither of these approaches pan out can just work around non-support for FKs/cascading deletes by changing queries; annoying but doable.
     - Diesel migration for preloading leetcode data
         - __**__ Write script that hits public Leetcode graphql API, reads relevant information and translates to raw sql for `up.sql` and `down.sql` diesel migration files (command-f 'up.sql' on https://diesel.rs/guides/getting-started).
         - See [Q10](#Q10), [Q13](#Q13), [Q31](#Q31), [Q32](#Q32), [Q33](#Q33).
 Generated SQL should be an aggregation of these.